 Keto Myth #2.
 Eating fat will make you fat

-Bottom Line– Eat healthy fats and avoid vegetable, seed and soybean oil.
+Bottom Line– Learn how to harness healthy fats and avoid vegetable, seed and soybean oil.

 Keto Myth #3.
 Our bodies need carbs.